Where to Stay in Montreal First Time: 8 Best Areas

 If you have a late arrival or early departure, staying near the airport is a smart choice.
 Below are my recommendations of the best hotels to stay near Montreal-Pierre Elliott Trudeau International Airport:

-budget ($): Comfort Inn Airport Dorval this pet-friendly hotel is 3 km from Pierre Elliott Trudeau International Airport, offers free WiFi, and air-conditioned rooms with a flat-screen cable TV, a refrigerator, and microwave.
+budget ($): Comfort Inn Airport Dorval this pet-friendly hotel is 3 km from Pierre Elliott Trudeau International Airport, offers free WiFi, and air-conditioned room.

 Where should I stay in Montreal for the first time?